eivindt/svelte-router/README.md

 The layout and/or the component that matches the active route will be rendered inside _Router_.

-Options is an object that supports three properties:
+Options is an object that supports these properties:

 _gaPageviews_ that will record route changes as pageviews in Google Analytics.
 It's disabled by default.

 _lang_ a string that sets the language that the router will use to match the active route.
 Check [Localisation](#localisation)

 _defaultLanguage_ If no language is set the active route will return this value as the active language.

+_prefix_ mount your routes onto a url prefix.
+Check [Route prefix](#route-prefix).

 ### Route